 Extra-curricular activities are offered to enhance your overall educational experience.
 These activities are supplemental to the school curriculum and are privileges, not rights.
+This includes participation in and/or spectator attendance at any extra-curricular activity or event.

-Policies: 2520, Selection and Adoption of Instructional Materials 5610.05, Exclusion from Extra-Curricular Activities
+Policies: 2520, Selection and Adoption of Instructional Materials

+5610.05, Exclusion from Extra-Curricular Activities